microsoftgraph/microsoft-graph-docs-contrib/concepts/android.md

 ## Authenticate the user and get an access token

 > **Note:** If you followed the instructions in the **Guided Setup** flow from the application registration portal to create a new application, you can skip these steps.
-Go to section **Next steps** to learn more about the Graph API.
+Go to [Call Microsoft Graph using the Microsoft Graph SDK](#call-microsoft-graph-using-the-microsoft-graph-sdk) to learn more about the Graph API.

 Let's walk through the [Connect Sample for Android](https://github.com/microsoftgraph/android-java-connect-sample) to learn about the MSAL and Microsoft Graph code we've added.